The Regency Wardrobe collection - research & making - The Wildflower Fan

 Coreopsis - "...a genus of flowering plants in the family Asteraceae.
 Common names include calliopsis and tickseed, a name shared with various other plants....The flowers are usually yellow with a toothed tip.
 They are also yellow-and red bicolor...The flat fruits are small and dry and look like bugs...The name Coreopsis is derived from the Greek words κόρις (koris), meaning "bedbug", and ὄψις (opsis), meaning "view", referring to the shape of the achene..."

-Many printed fans from that period include text (some are covered only in writing) which of course tells us that many women were able to read.
-Looking at the particular subject matter printed on fans of this period also tells us what women learning about; as they sat together, keeping cool and reading from their fans' surfaces.
+Many printed fans from that period include text (some are covered only in writing) showing many women were able to read.
+But looking at the particular subject matter printed on fans of this period also tells us what women keen to read and learn about; as they sat together, keeping cool, reading from their fans' surfaces.

 I love that the paper part of a fan is called it's leaf.
 I love the slightly risque fact that the imagery and text on this particular fan is not only a general lesson in botany but, in particular about the reproductive aspect of that subject: "...the front leaf is etched with botanical drawings of the sexual anatomy of plants arranged according to Carl Linnaeus's (1707-77) classification" - http://m.vam.ac.uk/collections/item/O366497/fan-ashton-sarah/

 I also love that the leaf of this fan was published by a woman: "It is worth mentioning...that many printers in England were women: Honour Chassereau, Martha Gamble, Marth and Esther Sleepe, Sarah Ashton, to name by a few..." from The Fan Museum - Early Printed Fans (exhibition guide).